 When you boil it down, the most difficult aspect of tail spend management is lack of data visibility.
 This can happen for a number of reasons such as procurement and contract management running on separate systems, siloed subgroups within the same organization (when they may be using the same vendors and resources), high numbers of vendors and decentralized policies.

 What are the first steps towards managing tail spend?

-Identify It.
-Since tail spend can include anything from maverick spending to mis-classified purchases, it’s important to define what it is and where this is happening within your organization.
+Since tail spend can include anything from maverick spend to mis-classified purchases, it’s important to define what it is and where this is happening within your organization.

 One study conducted by The Hackett Group estimated that 7.1% savings on average can be achieved by better managing tail spend, which often comes along with a reduction in time spent per purchase and increase in bids per RFQ.
 By properly managing this spend some of your biggest cost and time savings can ultimately come from your smallest purchases.

 Utilizing digital technologies to identiy, track and manage your tail spend will result in greater cost savings, risk reduction and effeciency.
 If you have questions about effectively managing your tail spend, please email Fairmarkit CEO Kevin Frechette at firstname.lastname@example.org.